 Once upon a time, Salisbury was an incredibly important seat of power.
 The city started out in life as an iron age fort some 2500 years ago and during the Norman conquest of England, William the Conqueror himself travelled to the settlement in 1086 for the Oath of Sarum (an oath whereby all powerful men in England swore allegiance to William).

 It’s also here in Salisbury where King John’s Brother is interred in the city’s cathedral, as well as several other notable figures from the past.
-Its strategic point along the route from London to Exeter also meant that many wealthy traders set up shop here during the middle ages.
+Salisbury’s strategic point along the route from London to Exeter also meant that many wealthy traders set up shop here during the middle ages.
 As such, the market town has preserved a vast array of timber-framed houses and ancient dwellings, some of which are open to the public to explore.

 So if you’re looking to visit Salisbury, then you may well want to bring your camera along with you.
 After all, you may well need it to snap some souvenir shots!
 If you’re wondering which camera I use, I break down what camera to buy in this post, and I highlight how I edit smartphone pictures here!

 Salisbury is the kind of city where you’ll find many ‘firsts’, as well as plenty of ‘onlys’.
-Well, the Salisbury Cathedral is just one of these.
-Within its time, Salisbury has actually had actually had three cathedrals, the first two of which were constructed at Old Sarum, a couple of miles from where the current one now resides.
+Well, Salisbury Cathedral is just one of these.
+Within its time, Salisbury has actually had three cathedrals, the first two of which were constructed at Old Sarum, a couple of miles from where the current one now resides.

-A mix of history, storytelling and legend speak of the fact that gathering enough water for the ever growing population became so difficult that it was decided a newer cathedral would be built closer to the River Avon during the 13th-century.
+A mix of history, storytelling and legend speak of the fact that gathering enough water for the ever-growing population became so difficult that it was decided a newer cathedral would be built closer to the River Avon during the 13th-century.
 Local legend tells of an archer stringing his bow and launching an arrow.
 It’s said that where the arrow landed would be where the new cathedral would lie…

 Today, Salisbury Cathedral sits in the very heart of the city and is home to the tallest spire in the country.
 It’s one of only three English cathedrals to have no peal of bells (to announce weddings and the like) and is home to the oldest working clock in the world.
 This timepiece dates all the way back to 1386 and is well worth a look at during any visit to the ecclesiastical building!